LizyPk/LizyPk/README.md

 🌍 I am from: Rio Grande do Sul, Brazil

- 🔭 I'm currently working on the production of Horizon Chase at Aquiris Game Studio
+ 🔭 I'm currently working on the production of Football Games at Hermit Crab Game Studio

  🌱 I'm currently learning C++, C# for Unity and JavaScript.